nasicseiiit/merchantGuideToGalaxy/README.md

 _`https://github.com/nasicseiiit/merchantGuideToGalaxy`_

+# To build the project

+Then, cd to the merchantGuideToGalaxy folder

+ cd merchantGuideToGalaxy/

+ sudo python setup.py install

 #To run the project

-Then, cd to the merchantGuideToGalaxy folder
+ cd to the merchantGuideToGalaxy folder

  cd merchantGuideToGalaxy